 Power Athlete has often said speed training is what bridges the gap from the weight room to the sport arena, but I always found it a challenge to get coaches to value Intensity Sprints.
 Hansen’s breakdown on where linear speed training transfers to other phases of training showed the value all over training, not just the sporting arena.

 For any coach or athlete that skips high intensity sprints for more weight room time or conditioning style runs, you’re constraining your performance.
 Nothing replaces straight ahead speed training.
 Nothing.

 There are so many ways to arm yourself with information to the battle the bullshit.
 A full day learning from the top speed minds in the game was an opportunity I could not pass up, and I am very excited to share what comes from the experience.

 The biggest take away, don’t be complacent with your current level of understanding.
 If something intrigues you or perplexes you, find the leading expert in the topic and have them break it down in a simple way.
 No simpiler.

-Plae Summits are going down all over the world through 2017.
-Check the locations and speaker line ups and make the investment.
+Plae Summits are all now available on the Plae Pro app for free.
+Check out the speaker line up above and make the time investment.
 Then tweet at @PfaffSC, @Coach_BrettB, @LorenLandow and @DerekMHansen and let them know how much you want to learn from them on the premiere podcast in strength and conditioning, Power Athlete Radio!